exercism/ocaml/tools/test-generator/README.md

 The test generator should be run whenever test canonical data is updated.

-You will need the latest version of x-common checked out locally, at the same level as your xocaml repo.
+You will need the latest version of x-common checked out locally, at the same level as your ocaml repo.

-Please note: running will overwrite tests in the xocaml/exercises folders (this is the default, there is a command line option to write the tests to a different folder - run test_gen.native --help).
+Please note: running will overwrite tests in the ocaml/exercises folders (this is the default, there is a command line option to write the tests to a different folder - run test_gen.native --help).

 To run, type test_gen.native at the command line.